All That Heaven Allows: Filming

 Some exteriors for the film were shot on "Colonial Street", a studio backlot built by Paramount Pictures on the property of Universal Studios four years earlier and used in the film The Desperate Hours.
 The set was re-designed to mimic an upper-middle class New England town.
 The film contains only one visible crane shot, when the camera scans over the fictional town of Stoningham during the opening credits.
-Tracking and dollying shots are used frequently for interior shots.
-The set later was featured on the television series Leave It to Beaver.
+Tracking and dollying shots were used frequently for interior shots.
+The set was later featured on the television series Leave It to Beaver.

 Music

 The music that recurs throughout the film is Consolation No. 3 in D-flat major by Franz Liszt, along with frequent snatches of the finale to Brahms's First Symphony, the latter re-scored and sometimes elaborated.
 Also heard intermittently is "Warum?"
 (German for "Why?") by Robert Schumann, from the Fantasiestücke, Op.
 12.

+Release

+The film was released in Great Britain on August 25, 1955, several months ahead of its US premiere.
+In the United States, it opened in Los Angeles on Christmas Day 1955, and in New York City on February 28, 1956.
+The US release followed an extensive advertising campaign focusing on popular women's magazines such as McCall's, Family Circle, Woman's Day, and Redbook, which referred to the film as a "woman's picture".

+Motion Picture Daily reported that the film earned $16,000 on its opening day and did “above average” business in areas like Atlanta, Miami, New Orleans, and Jacksonville.

 Reception

-All That Heaven Allows was referred to as a "woman's picture" in the film trade press and was specifically marketed towards women.
-The film press compared it favorably to Magnificent Obsession (1954), which also starred Wyman and Hudson and was directed by Sirk.
+The film press compared the movie favorably to Magnificent Obsession (1954), which also starred Wyman and Hudson and was directed by Sirk.
 A review in Motion Picture Daily was generally positive and praised Sirk for his use of color and mise en scène, saying: "In a print by Technicolor, the exterior shots and the interior settings are so beautifully photographed that they point up the action of the story with telling effect."
-Motion Picture Daily also reported that the film earned $16,000 on its opening day and did “above average” business in areas like Atlanta, Miami, New Orleans, and Jacksonville.

-The film was released in Great Britain on August 25, 1955, several months before its U.S. premiere.
-It opened in Los Angeles on Christmas Day, 1955, and in New York City on February 28, 1956, following an extensive advertising campaign focusing on popular women's magazines, such as McCall's, Family Circle, Woman's Day, and Redbook.

 Although Sirk's reputation waned in the 1960s—as he was dismissed as a director of dated and insubstantial Hollywood melodramas—it was revived in the 1970s due to the praise of New German Cinema directors like Rainer Werner Fassbinder and the publication of Jon Halliday's Sirk on Sirk (1971), in which the filmmaker describes his aesthetic and (often-subversive) social perspective.
 His reputation, and that of All That Heaven Allows, has grown since then, with critic Richard Brody describing him as a master of both melodrama and comedy, and the film as remarkable for its use of Henry David Thoreau's Walden as a homegrown American philosophy depicted as a "vital and ongoing experience."

 On Rotten Tomatoes, All That Heaven Allows has an approval rating of 91% based on 32 reviews, with an average rating of 7.7/10.
 The consensus summarizes: "Big heart, big drama, and even bigger colors, All That Heaven Allows is tip top Douglas Sirk."